Franzininho/Franzino/README.md

 Characteristics:

-Arduino UNO R3 pinout ;
+-Arduino UNO R3 pinout;

-ATmega328P Microcontroller ;
+-ATmega328P Microcontroller;

-Power: 7.5 V to 20 V DC;
+-Power: 7.5 V to 20 V DC;

-Protection against reverse polarity of the supply;
+-Protection against reverse polarity of the supply;

-Connector for serial interface connection;
+-Connector for serial interface connection;

-Power on LED;
+-Power on LED;

-LED connected to pin 13 for general porpouse;
+-LED connected to pin 13 for general porpouse;